zadjii-msft/PowerToys/src/modules/cmdpal/doc/initial-sdk-spec/initial-sdk-spec.md

 3. Check if the extension is already in the warm extension cache.
 If it is, we recently reheated a command from this provider.
 We can skip step 4 and go straight to step 5
-4. Use the CLSID from the cache to CoCreateInstance this extension, and get it's `ICommandProvider`.
+4. Use the CLSID from the cache to `CoCreateInstance` this extension, and get its `ICommandProvider`.
    * If that fails: display an error message.
 5. Try to load the command from the provider.
 This is done in two steps:
    1. If the cached command had an `id`, try to look up the command with